jorgehog/libconfig_utils/README.md

 libconfigMacros
 ===============

-a couple of macros to make your life easier when using libconfig
+a couple of macros to make your life easier when using libconfig.